RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 ---
 # Games
 The SNES wouldn't be as fondly remembered today if it didn't have its huge library of both first-party and third party games.
 This section will look at some of those games for those of you looking for inspiration for a new reversing project.

+## Remakes for the GBA
+As soon as the Game Boy Advance (GBA) was annonced people were describing it as a portable Super Nintendo, Nintendo themselves contribute to this message by re-releasing many of their SNES games for the platform.
+In total 48 SNES games were released on the GBA, most from Nintendo themselves but third party publishers got on board too.

+The GBA is a completely different beast from the SNES in terms of architecture and with most SNES games written in pure 6502 assembly it wasn't possible to just do a straight port.
+Most of the games needed to be re-written from scratch to support the new portable console.
+During this process a lot of changes were made to fit the much smaller non-backlit screen of the GBA, such as increasing the sprite size and brightening the contrast.

+The Youtuber **CaptRobau** has an excellent video showing off the graphical differences between all 48 games that were remade for the GBA:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xurqNOafU6Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---
+# SNES Game Development

 ## How long did it take to develop games for the SNES back in the day?
 On average, SNES game development could take anywhere from several months to a couple of years.
 Some simpler or shorter games might be developed more quickly, while larger, more complex titles could take longer.